semanticdata/sidebar-browser-extensions/README.md

 > Note: This is a work-in-progress.

-Monorepo of my browser extensions.
+This is a monorepo of my browser extensions.
+The aim of the monorepo is to make maintenance easier.

-## Repositories Table

 | Extension / Source Code | Links |
 | --- | --- |